nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - 2a.
 The specified person is invalid.

   - 2a1.
 System shows an error message.

     Use case ends.

 - 2b.
 The note index is invalid.

   - 2b1.
 System shows an error message.

     Use case ends.

+**Use case: UC10 - Pin a person**

+**MSS**

+1. Actor performs <u>list all people (UC2)</u>.
+2. Actor requests to pin a specific person.
+3. System shows details of newly pinned person.

+**Extension**

+- 2a.
+The specified person is invalid.

+  - 2a1.
+System shows an error message.

+    Use case ends.

+- 2b.
+The person is already pinned.

+  - 2b1.
+System shows duplicated pin message.

+    Use case ends.

+**Use case: UC11 - Unpin a person**

+_Similar to UC10 except without extension 2b._

 ### Non-Functional Requirements